Free BMR Calculator: Find Your Basal Metabolic Rate & Daily Calorie Burn

 Nutrition coaching

-Dietitians and PTs use BMR as the starting point for every meal plan they write.
+Dietitians and personal trainers use BMR as the foundation for every evidence-based meal plan they create.

 Medical reference

-Used in clinical settings for calculating feeding rates for tube-fed patients.
+Used clinically for calculating feeding rates for patients receiving enteral or parenteral nutrition.

-Understanding your metabolic rate is the foundation of long-term health literacy.
+Understanding your metabolic rate is the foundation of long-term body composition management and health awareness.

 Frequently Asked Questions